 Focusing on a sample of 50 different Stock-Keeping Units (SKUs) across multiple categories, they set out to prove whether Synthetic Data could improve their workflows and, ultimately, benefit the end customer.

 To get started, ITAB needed high quality training data.
 Instead of the traditional approach to CV of capturing and labelling vast amounts of real images, SCV simplifies the initial data requirement to just one virtual recreation of the object that is being detected.
 In this case, they needed virtual recreations of their supermarket products.

-Neurolabs created virtual versions of each of their SKUs using six images of each product.
+Neurolabs ZIA created virtual versions of each of their SKUs using six images of each product.
 These images were used to build a virtual, 3D model for each SKU.
-The end result were 3D assets that were ready to be uploaded to the Neurolabs platform as the input for the Synthetic Dataset generation stage.
+The end result were 3D assets that were ready to be uploaded to ZIA as the input for the Synthetic Dataset generation stage.
 The platform automatically labelled each of the products in the process.

 2. Synthetic Datasets

 Once the 3D asset was uploaded to Neurolabs platform, ZIA, various 3D virtual scenes were automatically generated and Synthetic Datasets, in the form of 2D images, were created, to represent the multiple ways that the product can appear in real life.
 These datasets are used as examples for the CV algorithms to learn how the product may look like in varying, different environments i.e. to train a CV model.

 For ITABs use case, the datasets contained variations of their virtual products in very different scenes to help train their CV model to carry out shelf monitoring in very different, real-world retail environments.